Washington Street (Indianapolis)

-Washington Street is the primary east–west street in Indianapolis, in the central part of the U.S. state of Indiana.
-The street follows the route of the National Road for almost all of its length in the city of Indianapolis.
-For a time, its entire length was designated as U.S. Route 40 (US 40) before that highway was re-aligned with the southern segment of Interstate 465 (I-465); now only the segments of Washington Street between I-465 and the city limits on either side of the city are part of US 40.
+Washington Street is the primary east–west street in Indianapolis, Indiana, United States.
+The street follows the route of the National Road for nearly the entirety of its length in the city.
+For a time, its entire length was designated as US 40 before that highway was re-aligned with the southern segment of Interstate 465 (I-465); now only the segments of Washington Street between I-465 and the city limits on either side of the city are part of US 40.

-US 40 follows Washington Street outside of I-465.

-The street delineates north–south address numbering for the eastern two-thirds of the city; Rockville Road separates north and south from the western border of the city until it meets Washington Street in Wayne Township at Tibbs Avenue.
+Washington Street serves as Indianapolis's baseline, forming the origin of north–south address numbering for the city's eastern two-thirds.
+Meridian Street, the principal meridian for the city's east–west address numbering, intersects Washington immediately south of Monument Circle in downtown Indianapolis.